stellarsquall/terraform-sample/terraform-getting-started.md

 $ terraform init
 ```

 Check for any errors in the output.
-If `init` ran successfully, provision the resource with the `apply` command.
+A common mistake is not starting Docker first, which produces the "Is the docker daemon running?" error.
+Once `init` runs successfully, provision the resource with the `apply` command.

 ```shell
 $ terraform apply